Progressive rock: Post-punk and post-progressive

-Neo-progressive rock
+Neo-prog

-A second wave of progressive rock bands appeared in the early 1980s and have since been categorised as a separate "neo-progressive rock" subgenre.
+A second wave of progressive rock bands appeared in the early 1980s and have since been categorised as a separate "neo-prog" subgenre.
 These largely keyboard-based bands played extended compositions with complex musical and lyrical structures.
-Several of these bands were signed by major record labels, including Marillion, IQ, Pendragon and Pallas.
+Several of these bands were signed by major record labels, including Marillion, IQ, Pendragon, Pallas and Twelfth Night.
 Most of the genre's major acts released debut albums between 1983 and 1985 and shared the same manager, Keith Goodwin, a publicist who had been instrumental in promoting progressive rock during the 1970s.
-The previous decade's bands had the advantage of appearing during a prominent countercultural movement that provided them with a large potential audience, but the neo-progressive bands were limited to a relatively niche demographic and found it difficult to attract a following.
+The previous decade's bands had the advantage of appearing during a prominent countercultural movement that provided them with a large potential audience, but the neo-prog bands were limited to a relatively niche demographic and found it difficult to attract a following.
 Only Marillion and Saga experienced international success.

-Neo-progressive bands tended to use Peter Gabriel-era Genesis as their "principal model".
+Neo-prog bands tended to use Peter Gabriel-era Genesis as their "principal model".
 They were also influenced by funk, hard rock and punk rock.
 The genre's most successful band, Marillion, suffered particularly from accusations of similarity to Genesis, although they used a different vocal style, incorporated more hard rock elements, and were very influenced by bands including Camel and Pink Floyd.
-Authors Paul Hegarty and Martin Halliwell have pointed out that the neo-progressive bands were not so much plagiarising progressive rock as they were creating a new style from progressive rock elements, just as the bands of a decade before had created a new style from jazz and classical elements.
+Authors Paul Hegarty and Martin Halliwell have pointed out that the neo-prog bands were not so much plagiarising progressive rock as they were creating a new style from progressive rock elements, just as the bands of a decade before had created a new style from jazz and classical elements.
 Author Edward Macan counters by pointing out that these bands were at least partially motivated by a nostalgic desire to preserve a past style rather than a drive to innovate.

+Brutal prog

+Brutal prog is a subgenre of avant-prog coined by Weasel Walter to describe the aggressively dissonant and musically eclectic strain of prog music associated with his band the Flying Luttenbachers of the Chicago no wave scene.
+The style originated in the early 2000s and drew influences from math rock, noise rock, no wave and free jazz.